Drone inspecting high-voltage overhead power lines

 What kind of drones do we use?

-We have a variety of different drones that we can use for different purposes:
+We have a variety of different drones that we use day to day for different purposes:

-• 6x M300 RTK drones made by DJI, the leading manufacturer of drones.
+• 7x M350 / M300 RTK drones made by DJI, the leading manufacturer of drones.
 These enterprise specification aircraft have a wealth of safety features, including collision avoidance radar.
 They are industrial grade, robust and can be flown in adverse weather conditions, and fly for up to 50 minutes per flight.

-• 1x DJI Mavic2 Enterprise, an enterprise version of the popular consumer drone.
-This is smaller, making it good for indoor use such as in substations with an additional floodlight module.
+• 1x DJI Mavic2 Enterprise Advanced drone, which is an enterprise version of the popular Mavic consumer drones.
+This is smaller, making it good for indoor use such as in substations, with an additional floodlight module and thermal imaging capability.

 Who gets to operate the drones?

-We have a team of 19 people who are currently trained to operate the drones for inspections and maintenance.
+We have a team of 16 people who are currently trained to operate the drones for inspections and maintenance on a part-time basis.

 National Grid engineer wearing PPE piloting a drone near electricity transmission lines

-Unmanned Aerial Systems Lead Engineer Matti Ward originally joined National Grid as an overhead line apprentice in 1996 and worked in the helicopter unit for 12 years, operating the onboard camera systems.
+Associate Condition Monitoring Engineer (UAS Lead) Matti Ward originally joined National Grid as an overhead line apprentice in 1996 and worked in the helicopter unit for 14 years, operating the onboard camera systems.
 During this time, he recognised the need for an alternative in those instances where using a helicopter just wasn’t possible.

-An early attempt saw him using model helicopters with cameras strapped onto them, but this wasn’t an ideal solution.
-Fortunately, this was close to the time that drones first started making their appearance in the mainstream.
+An early attempt saw him using smaller aerobatic model helicopters with cameras strapped onto them, but this wasn’t an ideal solution.
+Ten years later multi-rotor drones with advanced flight control systems made their first appearance in the mainstream, making them a viable alternative to the helicopters.

 Matti introduced the benefits of using drones to carry out condition assessment in 2017 and the team has grown ever since.
-Its aim now is to have a lead drone pilot based in each region around England and Wales, supported by additional pilots as a nationwide team.
+The aim now is to have a full-time UAS team, with pilots operating across the network.
+Having developed techniques with an ever-evolving stream of new technology the expansion of work is massive, requiring highly skilled pilots to meet these demands.

 The future of our drone fleet: AI technology and ‘beyond line of sight’ operations